chini5ko/ColumbiaUnixWebsite/README.md

 # ColumiaUnixWebsite
-A simple tutorial to create a responsive wesite using W3's library for Columia Students.
+A simple tutorial to create a responsive website using W3's library for Columia Students (oldVersion) or starting from a responsive skeleton (www.getskeleton.com).

 This tutorial is for Window users.
 1. Donwload WinSCP to transfer yor files from your computer to Columbia's server.